AnleAnja/mi-web-technologien-beiboot-ss2020-Dominikdeimel/docs/adr/0008-codingconventions.md

 ## Decision Outcome

-Choosen Option: **Javascript Standard Style with self written additions**
+Chosen Option: **Javascript Standard Style with self written additions**
 * Template which covers the most important aspects
 * Self written additions allows for more customization